-While a swift transition to renewable energy, among other measures, will mitigate the worst effects, climate change has already begun.
+While a swift transition to renewable energy, among other measures, will mitigate the worst effects of climate change, the reality is that it has already begun.
 Extreme weather events will become a more frequent reality, and it is essential that we are prepared.

-Our projects are Distributed Energy Resources (DERs), and strengthen grid resilience by providing a localized source of power when other parts of the electrical grid experience an outage.
+Our projects are Distributed Energy Resources (DERs), which strengthen grid resilience by providing a localized source of power when other parts of the electrical grid experience an outage.
 The addition of Energy Storage Systems (ESS) to many of our solar projects, as well as stand-alone battery installations, offer additional energy security.

 UGE developed eight microgrid solar and storage systems in metro New York City that will provide power to small businesses vulnerable to grid outages.
-The microgrids are part of the City's RISE:NYC portfolio, developed in response to Hurricane Sandy, which aims to strengthen the area's energy resiliency, reduce electricity costs, mitigate disaster loss, and prepare for climate change.
+The microgrids are part of the City's RISE:NYC portfolio, developed in response to Hurricane Sandy to strengthen the area's energy resiliency, reduce electricity costs, mitigate disaster loss, and prepare for climate change.